HL7/fhir-pdmp/input/pagecontent/use-case.md

 1. The PDMP processes the request and
 1. responds with a `pdmp-bundle-response` to the EHR.
 1. The EHR presents the PDMP response, which
-1. Dr Amster reviews and acknowledges,
+1. Dr Amster reviews and acknowledges.
-1. subsequently finalizing the prescription,
-1. which the EHR sends to the pharmacy as an `NCPDP SCRIPT NewRx`

 <div>
 <figure class="figure">